mastrojs/mastrojs.github.io/src/content/docs/guides/interactivity-with-javascript-in-the-browser.md

     todos = localSignal([]);
 ```

-For now, this is the final chapter of the Mastro Guide.
-However, you can continue reading, to learn more about the various ways to use [Reactive Mastro](/reactive).
+This is the final chapter of the Mastro Guide to static site generation.
+However, you can continue with the [Reactive Mastro docs](/reactive/), or continue to the addendum about servers, URLs, HTTP, HTML forms, and REST APIs.